The measures we take so our cloud-based solution provides complete protection for your organization’s content.

 Our team trains and adhere proper Code of Conduct, network and operating system security measures.
 Learn more.

 Organizations are working with higher volumes of data than ever before.
 And whether to ensure information is safe from an external data breach or that only designated team members can access confidential material, having proper security measures in place for your data is an important precaution that cannot be overstated.

 We at Collabware understand how critical proper data privacy and security is.
 So today, we’re sharing the steps we take and extra methods we implement to ensure that any material stored in our cloud-based solution, Collabspace, is safe and secure.

 What is Collabspace?
 Collabspace is a highly scalable, cloud-based information archive, discovery and management solution.
 We also refer to it as our data lake solution, as it enables organizations to stream in content from multiple platforms into one secure data repository.
 Depending on your organization's needs, you can select one of the Collabspace products for the purposes of archiving and data backup, advanced search, managing content lifecycle and/or extracting new value and insights from your data.

 12 Safety Measures Offering Complete Content Security in Collabspace

-If you are conducting a Privacy Impact Assessment to confirm that you comply with FOIPPA or just an internal check-in to confirm your organizational data is safe, here we highlight 12 security measures we take so you can feel secure storing and managing your content with Collabspace… or you can download a full list of all our Collabspace Security Features.
+If you are conducting a Privacy Impact Assessment to confirm that you comply with FOIPPA or just performing an internal check-in to confirm your organizational data is safe, we've highlighted 12 security measures we take so you can feel secure storing and managing your content with Collabspace.
+For the full, in-depth listing, you can also download our Collabspace Security Features brochure below.